citp/privacy-policy-historical/x/xb/xbi/xbiz.com.md

-> *The following text is extracted and transformed from the xbiz.com privacy policy that was archived on 2018-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180511221552id_/http%3A//www.xbiz.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the xbiz.com privacy policy that was archived on 2018-11-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181111185319id_/https%3A//www.xbiz.com/privacy) for the most accurate reproduction.*

-# XBIZ | Adult Industry News | Adult Webmaster Resources
+# Privacy Policy - XBIZ.com

 Adnet Media (the “ ** _Company_** ”) respects your privacy and is committed to protecting it through this privacy policy (the “ ** _policy_** ”).
-This policy describes the types of information the Company may collect from you or that you may provide when you visit the website located at [www.xbiz.com](http://www.xbiz.com/) (the “ ** _Website_** ”) and the Company’s practices for collecting, using, keeping, protecting, and disclosing that information.
+This policy describes the types of information the Company may collect from you or that you may provide when you visit the website located at [www.xbiz.com](https://www.xbiz.com/) (the “ ** _Website_** ”) and the Company’s practices for collecting, using, keeping, protecting, and disclosing that information.

 This policy applies to information the Company collects: